 - Tendency to bruise easily.

 In the United Kingdom, liver disease is on the rise.
-Three of the main causes of liver disease are:
+Three of the leading causes of liver disease are:

 - Infection of undiagnosed hepatitis.